tjwill95/voronizer/README.md

-# voronizer
+# The Voronizer

-Python script that allows the user to generate Voronoi foam based infill and support structures for 3D models.
+The Voronizer is a python script written to generate support structures and infill structures for 3D models.
+The structures are based on Voronoi foam, and allow the user a lot of control over the resulting model.